 This vegan sweet potato soup is nourishing, delicious, and easy to make.
 To get maximum flavor out of this soup, onion and garlic are sauteed together, then cooked with sweet potato and spices like cumin and turmeric.
 It's served with harissa, a North African red pepper paste.
 Peanut butter gives a creamy, savory undertone to the soup while keeping it vegan.

-This dreamy, creamy vegan red lentil soup is an easy dinner that’s ready in under an hour.
+This dreamy, vegan red lentil soup is an easy dinner that’s ready in 30 minutes.
 Bright red lentils are packed with nutrients and can cure any case of the fall or winter blues!
 This red lentil soup results in a complex and delicious flavor.
-And what really amps it up is the garnish – don’t skimp on this one!
-The combination of crunchy toasted almonds, fresh cilantro, and a squeeze of tangy lemon makes this soup next level.
+For the garnish, top with cilantro and if you'd like, a dollop of Cashew Cream.

 This lovely vegan tomatillo soup doesn’t take too much time to put together and has a subtle, intriguing flavor.
 After you roast the tomatillos, you blend together the roasted veggies with veggie broth to use as the base of the soup.
 Then you add black beans and hominy, and simmer until warmed through.
 The garnishes are where this soup really shines: radishes, cilantro and lime bring a zesty flavor that you won’t be able to stop eating!